 Again, I am giving you an overview and simplifying the benefits CRTs may offer so talk to your financial professionals.

 Let’s walk through the numbers.
 We will use the hypothetical that the business was worth $1 million.
 Many times the taxes can be a whopping $200k to $400k, possibly, even more, depending on the breakdown of the owner’s actual tax classification.
 For this example, we’ll say the taxes were 30%, or $300k of the million.
 Because of the Charitable Remainder Trust, my clients did not pay that because the full $1 million went into the trust account.

 Not only that, but they also received a substantial charitable deduction on their taxes which reduced his liabilities significantly, so much so that we were able to pull out some of their retirement money which further decreased their overall tax burden.
 In the clients’ case, we only need about 3% distribution, or $30k, from the $1 million sale, and the trust easily provided that 3% for the rest of their lives.
 That means instead of only being able to take 3% of $700k (the after-tax amount if they sold their business outright), they were now taking 3% of a million.
 In this case, it was a fantastic tool.

-So guys, listen.
 If you’re contemplating selling your business, a piece of real estate, or another highly appreciated asset, then a Charitable Remainder Trust could help you avoid capital gains tax and provide you with a nice income stream, all while minimizing or eradicating your taxes altogether!
-Of course, this example worked great for our client but you should talk to your financial advisor to see if CRTs are right for you.
+Of course, this example worked great for our client but you should talk to your financial advisor to see if CRTs are right for your specific situation.
 If you don’t have an advisor, contact us.
 As a client, we can discuss CRTs and other tax-mitigation strategies specific to you.